-Four easy steps to a debt consolidation loan in Singapore:
+Three easy steps to a debt consolidation loan in Singapore:

 1. Apply with Lendela for a debt consolidation loan in Singapore

-2. Receive offers from multiple banks
+2. Compare debt consolidation loan offers from multiple banks

-4. Sign the agreement and get the money
+3. Select your loan and get the money

 Our goal is to make your loan application process quicker, simpler and more transparent.
 As Singapore’s only true personal loan comparison service, we support you all the way from application to disbursement.
 Click below to read more about Lendela and how we empower thousands of loan-seeking Singaporeans every month.